 - Sleep disruption, sleeping more or less than before.

-For a diagnosis the patient “should suffer from the problem” or have a decreased function in social- or work related situations where it can’t be as a result from drugs, medication or other illness such as depression, panic syndrome or GAD.
+For a diagnosis, the patient “should suffer from the problem” or have a decreased function in social- or work-related situations where it can’t be a result of drugs, medication, or other illnesses such as depression, panic syndrome, or GAD.

-Once one do crash and burn the situation often get obvious.
-You’ve been way too busy and it just went over your head for months, years or perhaps even “practically always”.
+Once one does crash and burn, the situation often gets obvious.
+You’ve been too busy, and it just went over your head for months, years, or perhaps”practically always”.
 But you kept going bravely.
 Ambitious and thorough, that’s who you are – and perform – that’s what you do!
-You’re a doer, you help and you achieve.
-At any cost.
-You rest and sleep less, ruminations and brooding start, cognitive symptoms appear or perhaps it starts with weird pains and aches.
+You’re a doer, you help, and you achieve at any cost.
+You rest and sleep less, ruminations and brooding start, cognitive symptoms appear, or perhaps it starts with weird pains and aches.

-Symptoms regress and capacity increase.
-But if it’s done without decent control and competence it’s often confusing, irregular, slow and sometimes completely incomprehensible without any pattern what so ever.
-Unless there’s a dramatic change in relation to what you did in the build up-phase, this might take years (if it ever gets done – there are those who’ve kept going for 15+ years and don’t have the capacity to work to this day).
+Symptoms regress, and capacity increases.
+But if it’s done without decent control and competence, it’s often confusing, irregular, slow, and sometimes utterly incomprehensible without any pattern.
+Unless there’s a dramatic change in relation to what you did in the build up-phase, this might take years (if it ever gets done – there are those who’ve kept going for 15+ years and can’t work to this day).

-Memory, concentration, stress intolerance and a hard time with pressure are usually the most persistent symptoms.
-If you really did do something about it early enough the recovery time might be weeks, if you didn’t – years.
+Memory, concentration, stress intolerance, and difficulty with pressure are usually the most persistent symptoms.
+If you really did do something about it early enough, the recovery time might be weeks.
+If you didn’t – years.